BlockchainInes/SAINT-TROPEZ-ROYAL-YIELD/README.md

 ## 🛡️ Audit Readiness & Security

-The **Saint Tropez Royal Yield Vault** is designed with a "Security First" mindset.
-The following measures ensure the safety of assets and automated processes:
+The **Saint Tropez Royal Yield Vault** is architected with a "Security-First" philosophy.
+To ensure the highest standards of asset protection, the following measures have been implemented:

-* **Access Control:** Granular Role-Based Access Control (RBAC) ensures only authorized managers can mint tokens or deposit yield.
+### 🔒 Access & Compliance
+* **RBAC (Role-Based Access Control):** Utilizing OpenZeppelin's `AccessControl` to strictly separate concerns between `ASSET_MANAGER` and `SECURITY_OFFICER`.
+* **KYC Integration:** On-chain whitelist enforcement for all secondary market transfers (ERC-1155 `safeTransferFrom` override).

+### ⚡ Technical Safeguards
-* **Reentrancy Protection:** All financial distributions are protected by OpenZeppelin's `ReentrancyGuard` to prevent recursive call attacks.
+* **Reentrancy Protection:** All financial state changes and ETH transfers are guarded by `nonReentrant` modifiers.
-* **Compliance Layer:** A mandatory whitelist prevents unverified transfers on the secondary market.
+* **Automation Security:** The `performUpkeep` function includes strict validation to ensure only legitimate yield distribution is executed.
+* **Audit Documentation:** A dedicated [SECURITY.md](./SECURITY.md) file outlines our responsible disclosure policy and core security principles.

+### 🧪 Quality Assurance
-* **Invariant Testing:** Initial test suites focus on ensuring that yield distribution can never exceed the deposited amount (Conservation of ETH).
+* **Comprehensive Testing:** Automated Forge test suites verify the integrity of the yield distribution logic and role permissions.
+* **Static Analysis:** Code is pre-screened for common vulnerabilities like reentrancy, overflow (handled by Solidity 0.8+), and unauthorized access.

 ---